 - 1. If no place is available upon enrolment then the family will be placed on the waiting list. - 2.
-Parents are to receive a letter confirming that their child is on the waiting list or contacted by telephone and that the parent will be contacted should a vacancy become available.
+Parents are to receive a letter confirming that their child is on the waiting list or contacted by telephone\Kidsoft text message and that the parent will be contacted should a vacancy become available.
 All correspondence made with the family is to be recorded on the families waiting list form ie:date and noted communication. - 3.
 Waiting lists shall be reviewed on a quarterly basis or earlier if needed.
-Parents shall be contacted in writing, requesting that they confirm by a certain date that care is still required.
+Parents shall be contacted in writing or by phone, requesting that they confirm by a certain date that care is still required.
 Should the parent fail to contact TCC and confirm that care is still required by the date requested and then their child/ren shall be removed from the waiting list. - 4.
 When a vacancy occurs at the Centre a place will be offered to the first child on the waiting list according to: - Priority of access guidelines. - The date of application when the waiting list form was submitted. - 5.
-If a parent does not wish to take up the offer of a place for their child it shall be offered to the next person on the list. - 6.
+If a parent does not wish to take up the offer of a place for their child it shall be offered to the next person on the list. - 7.
 A parent may elect to use an offered place by starting their child earlier or have it held for a short period.
-If a parent chooses not to take up the place it shall be offered to the next person on the list.
+If a parent chooses not to take up the place it shall be offered to the next person on the list. - 8.
+Consideration for places will always be given to TCC existing families before Management reflects on the TCC Community waiting list.
+This is to ensure existing family's siblings are enrolled into TCC to meet current existing family needs.

-Source: Tatura Children's Centre Committee of Management Manual 2018.
-1/2/18
+Source: Tatura Children's Centre Committee of Management Manual 2019- 9/7/1